Jorge Rivera López

-Jorge Rivera López (born 19 March 1934) is an Argentine actor of television and film.
+Jorge Rivera López (19 March 1930 – 5 September 2024) was an Argentine television and film actor.

-Career
+Life and career

-During the 1980s military dictatorship, López, along with Luis Brandoni, Roberto Cossa, Osvaldo Dragún and Pepe Soriano, accompanied by Nobel Peace Prize winner (1980) Adolfo Esquivel and writer Ernesto Sábato formed a group called Teatro Abierto (Open Theater) in an attempt to reinvent independent theater separated from government propaganda and approval.
+Jorge Rivera López was born on 19 March 1930.
+During the 1980s military dictatorship, López, along with Luis Brandoni, Roberto Cossa, Osvaldo Dragún, and Pepe Soriano, accompanied by Nobel Peace Prize winner (1980) Adolfo Esquivel and writer Ernesto Sábato, formed a group called Teatro Abierto (Open Theater) in an attempt to reinvent independent theater separated from government propaganda and approval.
 Despite threats, they opened with the declaration that they were against dictatorship and government intervention in the arts.
 On the opening night, Rivera López read the “Declaration of the Principles” claiming for all the participants their right to freedom of opinion and expression.
 Three works per day were presented for a full week in the Tabaris Theatre, to an estimated audience of 25,000.
-The movement continued to perform, despite government disapproval, until the return to democracy, and for several years afterwards presented works critical of the abuses of the dictatorship.
+The movement continued to perform, despite government disapproval, until the return to democracy and, for several years afterwards, presented works critical of the abuses of the dictatorship.
+Rivera López died on 5 September 2024, at the age of 90.